 This site is devoted to understanding the human side of organizations.
 I created this site to provide resources for practitioners, researchers, and students who are interested in understanding how to optimize human resources to benefit employees and their organizations.
-I teach and do research on organizations and on the methodologies we use to study them.
+I teach and do research on organizations and on the organizational research methods we use to study them.
 That work spans a number of disciplines, including business management, industrial-organizational (I-O) psychology, and the health sciences.

 Human Side of Organizations